willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

       when there are one or two arguments and their meaning is obvious from their names or the description of the function, providing no comments is better than cluttering the code by documenting the obvious.
-Comments that impart no useful information are distracting and less useful than no comment at all.
+Comments that impart no useful information are distracting and less helpful than no comment at all.

-4.7.6 When a function argument is documented in the prologue comment section, the Doxygen command "\param" **should** appear before the comment as in the first example above.
+4.6.6 When a function argument is documented in the prologue comment section, the Doxygen command "\param" **should** appear before the comment as in the first example above.

-4.7.7.
+4.6.7.
 The "in/out" status of each function argument **should** be documented.

        The Doxygen "\param" command supports this directly by allowing such an attribute to be specified as "\param[in]", "\param[out]", or